 Patricia Baxter Wright

-Musician and Visual Artist
+Cabaret Singer, Pianist, and Visual Artist

 Ms. Wright has performed to acclaim in major cities of the US and in France and Germany.
 Her repertoire includes opera, lieder and chanson, oratorio, musicals, cabaret, spirituals and jazz.
 She has performed with greats such as Lambert Orkis, jazz saxophonist Keith Oxman, and Mark Deller of The Deller Consort.
 She also appeared under Ed Baierlein’s direction at Germinal Stage Denver in the Ogden Nash musical revue Progress May Have Been All Right Once But It Went On Too Long.

 As a visual artist Ms. Wright began with watercolor but she also works in acrylics, mixed media, encaustics and collage.
 Color and texture are primary delights of exploration as she aspires to the creation of beauty and meaning in her work.
-She seeks to listen to her eye, ear and heart with the desire of discovering and honoring her unique vision, whether painting abstract or representational art.
+She seeks to listen to her eye, ear and heart with the desire of discovering and honoring her unique vision.
+Whether painting abstract or representational art.
 She is a romantic in the sense that she believes that beauty and creativity can bring healing to the world.
 And she learns with each new canvas that she is always a student.

 Teachers have included Jordan Wolfson of Denver’s Art Students League, Pomona Hallenbeck at Ghost Ranch in Abiquiu, New Mexico, as well as the renowned Tadashi Hayakawa.
 She shares a studio in Aurora, CO, with the artist Phyllis Rider and the jeweler Kim Harrell.